Traefik

 file:

-directory: /ssd/appdata/traefik/dynamic/
+directory: /ssd/docker/appdata/traefik/dynamic/

 watch: true